-While we were able to use Cooper's model (Cooper 2016) to effectively predict FID, we did not observe the hypothesized statistical relationships between all model parameters and observed FID.
-The tight relationship between FID and DR{pred} , while consistent with Cooper's predictions, seems to reflect a bias in our data towards smaller values of DR{prey} .
-However, when excluding observations with small values of DR{prey} , there is a marginal effect of DR{prey} and no effect of interpath angle, but we did detect a significant effect of the interaction between DR{prey} and $\cos(phi)$ (Table 2).
-This effect could indicate the potential of a contextual effect of interpath angle on FID.
-In biological terms, an animal further away from refuge may assess risk differently in fleeing towards an approaching predator than if it were closer to its burrow.
-Our analyses imply that animals farther away from their eventual refuge may place less importance on interpath angle than other factors when deciding when to initiate flight.
+Whereas we were able to use Cooper's model (Cooper 2016) to effectively predict FID, we did not observe the hypothesized statistical relationships between all model parameters and observed FID.
+The tight relationship between FID and DR{pred}, whereas consistent with Cooper's predictions, seems to reflect a bias in our data toward smaller values of DR{prey}.
+However, when excluding observations with small values of DR{prey}, there is a marginal effect of DR{prey} and no effect of Φ , but we did detect a significant effect of the interaction between DR{prey} and $\cos(\Phi)$ (Table 4).
+This effect could indicate the potential of a contextual effect of Φ on FID.
+In biological terms, an animal further away from refuge may assess risk differently in fleeing toward an approaching predator than if it were closer to its burrow.
+Our analyses imply that animals farther away from their eventual refuge may place less importance on Φ than other factors when deciding when to initiate flight.

-Our results demonstrated that when compared to other variables typically reported to explain variation in FID, such as alert distance and level of human disturbance, inter-path angle explained significant variation in FID.
-Our results are consistent with Kramer and Bonenfant's (1997) original findings, as well as those in Cooper's (2016) race for life model, and recent empirical findings reported by Eason et al. (2019).
-In all cases, as interpath angle decreased, FID decreased.
-However, we were unable to observe the corresponding relative increase in FID at larger interpath angle bins that approached 180°.
-This may suggest that marmots may not be assessing escape trajectories uniformly, but rather bin them into higher-level categories with varying levels of risk assigned to them.
+Our results demonstrated that when compared with other variables typically reported to explain variation in FID, such as alert distance and level of human disturbance, Φ explained significant variation in FID.
+Our results are consistent with Kramer and Bonenfant's (1997) original findings, as well as those in Cooper Jr.'s (2016) race for life model, and recent empirical findings reported by Eason et al. (2019).
+In all cases, as Φ decreased, FID decreased.
+However, we were unable to observe the corresponding relative